jjackson19862017/StephensPopShop/README.md

 Created Templates folder as I forgot to do that when I was creating my static folder.

 --> "Products App Created"

+Create Search app for users to search for potential products.

+--> "Search App Created"